Boxer (armoured fighting vehicle): Ambulance

+First generation of ambulances

 The German Army received 72 ambulance modules as part of the initial 272-vehicle order; the Dutch Army ordered 52 ambulance modules.
 The German and Dutch Boxer ambulance variant utilise a mission module with a raised roofline providing an internal height of 1.85 m and volume of 17.5 m^{3}.
 In Dutch service the Boxer ambulance replaced the YPR-765 prgwt variant of the AIFV (Armored Infantry Fighting Vehicle) casualty transport and it can accommodate seven casualties that are seated or three lying down on stretchers, or one of the following combinations: three seated and two lying down, or four seated and a single casualty lying down.
 The crew consists of driver, commander and, in Dutch version a nurse; in the German version a doctor or 'Rettungshelfer' (rescue assistant).
 The Dutch vehicle, a medical evacuation vehicle, differs from the German medical treatment vehicle.
 The UK has ordered ambulance modules, and Australia has an option for 11 of these.

+In November 2025, the German Army signed a contract of €117 million to modernise the 72 ambulances.
+It includes: